Date: May 18, 2017

 We introduced the Picarro GasScouter™ mobile gas concentration analyzer to make it easier for scientists to perform high-precision measurements of carbon dioxide (CO2) and methane (CH4) in the world’s most challenging, remote environments.
 And scientists at the University of Copenhagen are seizing the opportunity to use the new-generation, light-weight, portable, battery-powered cavity ring-down spectroscopy (CRDS) gas concentration analyzer at both ends of the Earth.

-The photo above shows Bo Elberling of the University of Copenhagen taking soil flux measurements among the Penguins in Antarctica.
-And the photo below shows a couple of Bo’s colleagues, Jesper Riis Christiansen and Christian Juncher Jorgensen, using the GasScouter mobile analyzer to determine the magnitude and extent of atmospheric CH4 uptake across a variety of previously unexplored dry and well-drained tundra landforms which occupy vast areas in the ice-free part of the Artic and High Artic Greenland.
+The photo to the right shows Bo Elberling of the University of Copenhagen taking soil flux measurements among the Penguins in Antarctica (Click to enlarge image).
+And the photo above, in the header, shows a couple of Bo’s colleagues, Jesper Riis Christiansen and Christian Juncher Jorgensen, using the GasScouter mobile analyzer to determine the magnitude and extent of atmospheric CH4 uptake across a variety of previously unexplored dry and well-drained tundra landforms which occupy vast areas in the ice-free part of the Artic and High Artic Greenland.

 According to Jesper and Christian, “The light-weight, time-efficiency and low-power consumption enabled us to reach areas that have typically been considered out of reach for real-time high-precision measurement of important greenhouse gases.”